 Once the previous stages have been achieved, it is important for the client to take control of their future.
 They need to take the proper steps to go back out into the world.
 This becomes their chance to make the right decisions moving forward.

 Addiction does not have to control your life forever.
 Oceanfront Recovery offers a number of different treatment programs to help you or a loved one overcome addiction.
 Some of these programs include:

 From start to finish, Oceanfront Recovery offers a strong foundation of recovery to men seeking residential treatment programs for addiction.
 We believe that when you change your story, you change your life.
-Start your story of recovery today by calling us for more information: 877.279.1777
+Start your story of recovery today by calling 877.279.1777 for more information.